 Nothing in the family sedan class handles as well as Mazda 6, but for some strange reason, this car was largely ignored and didn't sell very well.
 Mazda 6 comes with a solid 2.5L 4-cylinder or extremely powerful but thirsty 3.7L V6.
 Overall, it's a nice reliable car, but the 4-cylinder engine fuel economy is only average.
 The 2009 2.5L Mazda 6 gets 21 mpg city and 30 mpg on the highway (11.2/7.8 L/100 km).
 Still, it is a worthy choice for a family sedan, especially the 4-cylinder model.
 Read full review »

 Subaru Outback is a tall wagon with added ground clearance and standard all-wheel drive.
 Already an excellent choice for outdoor enthusiasts, the Outback is even more appealing if snowy roads are common in winter.
 The Outback has a well equipped, upscale interior, good crash test scores and is very maneuverable.
 The Outback comes with a 'boxer' 2.5 4-cylinder engine or 3.0L H6.
 The 2009 2.5L automatic Outback is rated at 20/26 mpg (11.8/9.0 L/100 km).
 Read full review »

-With classic front-engine, rear-wheel drive layout, the luxury 3-series handles better than most of the competitors.
-The 3-series comes as a coupe, sedan, wagon or convertible, with rear- or all-wheel drive.
-Most common engine is the Inline-6.
+With classic front-engine, rear-wheel drive layout, the luxury 3-series handles better than most of its competitors.
+The 3-series comes as a coupe, sedan, wagon or convertible, with rear- or all-wheel drive, powered by an inline-6 engine.
 Inside, the 3-series feels classy, but pretty tight.
-The reliability is about average, but it's a good idea to opt for a 2007+ non-turbo model.
+The reliability varied through the years and between different models.
+The 2009-plus 328i (non-turbo) is your best bet.
 The 3-series will be expensive to keep: repairs are not cheap and it needs premium gasoline and synthetic oil.
+Read more »